ausmani23/rapol/readme.md

     + 07_predict.R - Combines estimates from the multilevel models with Census population data to generate predictions for each demographic cell between 1956 and 2014
     + 08_predict_output.R - Summarizes race-specific trends over time (with and without confidence intervals) and the black-white gap (with confidence interval).
     + 09_extra_output.R - Illustrates that trends in punitiveness fit trends in crime rather than trends in civil rights activity or riots
+	+ 10_RandR_summarize.R - Illustrates robustness of descriptive inference to including/excluding respondents who gave neutral or hard-to-classify answers
+	+ 11_RandR_model.R - Runs sparser models
+	+ 12_RandR_modeloutput.R - Illustrates robustness of inferences about trends to using sparser models
     + functions.R - Contains misc functions used in the scripts
     + getcode.R - Crosswalk function
     + getinfo2.R - Wrapper to getcode.R for this data

-+ 'code/02_voting' contains the code to generate the figures that correspond to Part 4.2 of the paper, 'Voting Patterns in the House of Representatives'.
++ 'code/02_voting' contains the code to generate the figures that correspond to Section 4

     + 01_getvotes.R - Loads a dataset of 45 hand-coded punitive votes in the House, merges this with the universe of house votes since 1945, and uses the issue codes of the hand-coded votes to identify a sample of 'punitive' votes
     + 02_matcheos.R - Loads a dataset with information about all congressmen, merges this with a dataset on black members of congress